-How Long are sessions?
+How long are counseling sessions?

 On average, sessions will be 50-55 minutes in length.
 30 minute sessions and 90 minute sessions are offered as well, depending on need.